hedon954/xiaotian/README.md

 ## Development

-XiaoTian is currently in version 0.6.0.
+XiaoTian is currently in version 0.6.0, with version 0.6.1 in development.
 Key features implemented:

 - Core architecture and storage system (v0.1.0)
 - GitHub API integration (v0.2.0)